JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_04/lecture.md

 3. `dev MainPackage` in the `MainScript` environment
    - Revise.jl will watch the `MainPackage` so it is always up to date
    - in `dev` mode you have full control over commits etc.

+### Package Extensions

+Some functionality of a package that depends on external packages may not be always needed.
+A typical example is plotting and visualization that may reguire heavy visualization packages.
+These are completely unnecessary e.g. in distributed server number crunching.

+The extension is a new module depending on: i) the base package, and ii) the conditioning package.
+It will not be compiled if the conditioning package is not loaded.
+Once the optional package is loaded, the extension will be automatically compiled and loaded.

+New feature since Julia 1.9:
+- new directory in project tree: `ext/` the extending module is stored here
+- new section in `Project.toml` called `[extensions]` listing extension names and their conditioning packages